ssbruno-code/ssbruno-code-simple-wp-plugin/readme.md

 ### Description

-This is a startup blugin for a simple wp plugin.
+This is a startup code for a simple wp plugin.